 Exposure to harsh weather conditions and pollution are the biggest threats to the City’s outdoor collection.
-Maintenance and preventative work is taken to ensure artworks do not deteriorate prematurely or become a safety concern, but in some cases conservation or restoration is required.
+Maintenance and preventative work is performed to ensure artworks do not deteriorate prematurely or become a safety concern, but in some cases, conservation or restoration is required.

 Examples of restoration work

 Alex from Conservation of Sculptures, Monuments and Objects (CSMO) treated this designated heritage asset in August of 2019.

 The fountain was cleaned to remove bio growth and grime, and cracks in the foundation and base of the fountain, formerly sealed with a failing lime-based mortar, were replaced with a flexible polyurethane sealant, which was dressed with crushed stone and sand to match the appearance of the traditional mortar.

 Due to significant, unsightly peeling of paint on the wooden roof, the entire roof was repainted.

 The metal plaque was also cleaned and the lettering was highlighted by sanding.

 Alex from CSMO – Conservation of Sculptures Monuments and Objects, and his assistant Brittany, spent a week onsite at River Run Centre at the end of July.
 With input from the artist, Peter Johnston, they cleaned the wall and treated areas that were stained, scratched or discoloured, and repaired and reattached areas that had come away from their backings.
 Panels were realigned and the piece’s structural integrity was assessed and confirmed.